 Richmindale College cancels the enrollment agreement of students who have been withdrawn from a program.
-If they decide to re-enroll, they go through the admission application process for their selected program again, pay the fees, and complete a new enrollment agreement updated with the current year's fees and terms of payment.
+If they decide to re-enroll, they go through the admission application process for their selected program again, pay the fees, and execute a new enrollment agreement.